Developing a Real-Time Taxi App with Django Channels and React

 - Integrate the Google Maps API into a React application.

 What will you build?

 Django app: We'll configure user authentication and authorization with core Django, coordinate two-way messaging with Django Channels and Redis, and construct a RESTful API with Django REST Framework.

-React app: We'll build an infrastructure of React components and control the flow with routing; communicate with the backend using WebSockets, React services, and reactive programming; and leverage third-party apps like Google Maps to bolster the user experience.
+React app: We'll build an number of React components, using React Hooks, and control the flow with routing; communicate with the backend using WebSockets, React services, and reactive programming; and leverage third-party apps like Google Maps to bolster the user experience.